-In the energy arena, Rick has represented electric power generators (renewable, fossil fuel and nuclear), oil & gas producers and pipelines, electric utilities and developers.
+In the energy arena, Rick has represented electric power generators (renewable, fossil fuel, and nuclear), oil & gas producers and pipelines, electric utilities, and developers.
 He advises and counsels the firm’s oil and gas clients on the development of the Marcellus Shale and the siting of related infrastructure.
-He also has represented a diverse array of Fortune 500 companies and manufacturers in the environmental arena from the aerospace and defense, medical device, petroleum distribution and retail, plastics, pharmaceutical, aluminum, paper and steel sectors.
+He has also represented a diverse array of Fortune 500 companies and manufacturers in the environmental arena from the aerospace and defense, medical device, petroleum distribution and retail, plastics, pharmaceutical, aluminum, paper, and steel sectors.

-In the transactional area, Rick has handled the transfer, acquisition and modification of all federal and state environmental permits on large, multi-facility energy and manufacturing M&A’s to ensure the ability to operate post-closing.
+In the transactional area, Rick has handled the transfer, acquisition, and modification of all federal and state environmental permits on large, multi-facility energy and manufacturing M&As to ensure the ability to operate post-closing.
 Rick negotiates contractual protections and financial safeguards to minimize his client’s exposure to environmental liabilities.
 Rick has been the lead attorney for the firm on several large energy-related transactions.

 Rick advises clients on resolving liability and minimizing financial exposure involving contaminated legacy sites through the use of both legal and technical strategies.
-He has extensive experience on complex Superfund sites involving contaminated waterways and sediments, the identification of multiple third parties and sources and natural resource damages (NRD).
+He has extensive experience on complex Superfund sites involving contaminated waterways and sediments, the identification of multiple third parties, and sources and natural resource damages (NRD).

 - Lead attorney on the representation of an international energy company on New York-specific aspects of a $3.3 billion investment in a joint venture with interests in Marcellus Shale assets in Appalachia.

 - Co-counsel to a leading Canadian energy infrastructure company on its purchase of all outstanding membership interests in a 2,400MW generating station in New York City for $2.8 billion from a large investor-owned public utility.